From Prototyping to Printing Truly Functional Production Parts

 Applications for Composite Parts

-Other advantages Johnson Level found was the ability to print parts overnight, saving lead time and cost.
-Design changes were convenient and quick to make, where before the process was anything but quick.
+Other advantages Johnson Level found were the ability to print parts overnight, saving lead time and cost.
+Design changes were convenient and quick to make, whereas before the process was anything but quick.

-They reduced lead times from weeks, to days, and in many instances, hours.
-For example, in their vial filling station, they have grippers which mechanically move parts into position.
-The grippers are a wear item and the previous method of machining them out of steel was fairly expensive for replacements, and had a long lead time.
+They reduced lead times from weeks to days, and in many instances, hours.
+For example, in their vial filling station, they have grippers that mechanically move parts into position.
+The grippers are a wear item and the previous method of machining them out of steel was fairly expensive for replacements and had a long lead time.

 By switching these grippers to being 3D printed with Markforged material, they saved on weight and improved the lifetime of the part.